The Top 8 Mistakes Homebuyers Make

 The Grants for Grads homeownership program provides 5% of the loan amount as a grant to be used for down payment and/or closing cost assistance when recent graduates purchase their first home in South Dakota.
 If you have graduated from an accredited postsecondary school in the last 5 years, this program may be a great fit for you.

-Qualifying homebuyers may receive up to $5,000 to put towards a down payment, closing costs, or any other part of the home buying process.
-As members of the Federal Home Loan Bank (FHLB) of Des Moines, Plains Commerce Bank has received $250,000 to help potential homeowners purchase their homes and keep our local affordable housing market strong.
-View terms & conditions.
+Qualifying first-time homebuyers may receive up to $2,500 to put towards a down payment, closing costs, or any other part of the home buying process.
+As members of the Federal Home Loan Bank (FHLB) of Des Moines, Plains Commerce Bank has received $100,000 to help potential homeowners purchase their homes and keep our local affordable housing market strong.
+Home$tart terms & conditions.

 With over $2 million in grant funds available across South Dakota, this program may be your smartest path to homeownership.
 These funds will be used to support down payment assistance for low- and moderate-income South Dakotans in the form of deferred second mortgages.
 South Dakota Grow will be awarding 200 loans in the amount of $10,500 each during the two-year grant period to income eligible homebuyers.